 - We’ve seen cute and cuddly dragons, mean and vicious dragons, and noble dragons.
 Write a story about a different kind of dragon.

-- Use all of the following words in a piece of writing: dash, hard, staple, billboard, part, circle, flattened.
+- Use all of the following words in a poem: dash, hard, staple, billboard, part, circle, flattened.

 - The kids were raised on the mantra “Family is everything.”
 What happens when they find out their parents aren’t who they pretended to be?
 Will the family fall apart?